oVirt/ovirt-site/source/feature/lun-resize.html.md

 action : call pvresize and return the size of the LUN

-*   Refresh PV

-input : a single LUN GUID

-output : void

-action : refresh PV by invalidate PV cache

 The following verb will be updated:
-\* Get Device List - Additional fields will be added:
+\* Get Device List - Rescan and resize of devices will be added
+* Additional fields will be added:

 Capacity of path in the path status section

 Size of PV

+*   Connect Storage server

+* Rescan and resize of devices will be added

 #### Engine